Neven1234/Recipes_Api/README.md

 # Recipes_Api
-Cleaner APIs in .Net 7 with Implementation of Onion Architecture using Repository Pattern as a backend api for "recipes for you" website
+Clean APIs in .Net 7 with Implementation of Onion Architecture  as a backend api for "recipes for you" website